CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/program.md

 ## **Poster Session II**:
 1. Matthew J. Elias (e61 Institute): *Testing for Restricted Stochastic Dominance under Survey Nonresponse with Panel Data: Theory and an Evaluation of Poverty in Australia*
-2. Max Antoine Lesellier (University de Montreal): *A Most Powerful Moment-Based Test on the Distribution of Random Coefficients*
+2. Max Antoine Lesellier (University of Montreal): *A Most Powerful Moment-Based Test on the Distribution of Random Coefficients*
-3. Nikolay Kudrin (Queen's University): *Robust Caliper Tests*
+3. Nikolay Kudrin (Queen's University): *Testing for and Evaluating the Extent of Selective Reporting*
 4. Peter MacKenzie (York University): *Assessing the Impact of Digital and Financial Technologies on Business Efficiency and Cyber Security in Canada*
 5. Prosper Dovonon (Concordia University): *A Uniformly Valid Test for Instrument Exogeneity*
 6. Quinlan Lee (University of Toronto): *Forecast Relative Error Decomposition*